jcalado/fullscreen-timer/README.md

 This project displays a large, fullscreen digital clock showing hours and minutes.
 The clock updates every second and features a blinking colon divider.
 It's designed to be viewed in fullscreen mode for presentations, timers, or as a simple clock display.

-The background will change color as the time goes by.

 ## Features

 - Fullscreen digital clock display